 Utility assistance is payment provided to help cover the utilities within a home, including payment for home energy costs, bills, and any necessary energy repairs.

-Utility assistance helps cancer patients by taking some of the financial burdens off their shoulders and allowing them to focus more on investing in their treatment.
+Utility assistance provides patient support by taking some of the financial burdens off their shoulders by helping with out of pocket costs and allowing them to focus more on investing in their treatment.

 Programs such as the LIHEAP (Low Income Energy Assistance Program) offer utility assistance to low-income households and those experiencing crises.
 The contact information for this resource differs from state to state, so be sure to check the website.